TRIQS/ctint/doc/index.rst

 The interaction-expansion solver
 ==================================

+.. sidebar:: CTINT 0.8

+   This is the homepage CTINT Version 0.8
+   For the changes in 0.8, Cf :ref:`changelog page <changelog>`

 The :ref:`TRIQS-based <triqslibs:welcome>` interaction-expansion solver
 allows to solve the generic problem of a quantum impurity embedded in a conduction bath for an arbitrary local interaction vertex.
 The "impurity" can